 Hyperemesis gravidarumNausea - persistent - in pregnancy; Vomiting - persistent - in pregnancy

 Women with hyperemesis gravidarum have extreme nausea and vomiting during pregnancy.
 It can cause a weight loss of more than 5% of body weight.
-The condition can happen in any pregnancy, but is a little more likely if you are pregnant with twins (or more babies) or if you have a hydatidiform mole.
+The condition can happen in any pregnancy, but is a little more likely if you are pregnant with twins (or more babies), or if you have a hydatidiform mole.

 Exams and Tests

-The doctor willdo a physical exam.
-Blood pressure may be low.
-Pulse may be high.
+Your health care provider will do a physical exam.
+Your blood pressure may be low.
+Your pulse may be high.

 The following laboratory tests will be done to check for signs of dehydration:

-Your doctor may need to run tests to make sure you do not have liver and gastrointestinal problems.
+Your provider may need to run tests to make sure you do not have liver and gastrointestinal problems.

-Drink plenty of fluids.
 Increase fluids during times of the day when you feel least nauseated.
-Seltzer, ginger ale, or other sparkling waters may be helpful.
+Seltzer, ginger ale, or other sparkling drinks may help.

-Nausea and vomitingis usuallyworst between 2 and 12 weeks of pregnancy and goes away by weeks 14 to 16.
+Severe nausea and vomiting may start between 4 and 8 weeks of pregnancy and often goes away by weeks 14 to 16.
 Some women will continue to have nausea and vomiting for their entire pregnancy.
-With proper identification of symptoms and careful follow-up, serious complications for thebaby or mother are rare.
+With proper identification of symptoms and careful follow-up, serious complications for the baby or mother are rare.

-Too much vomiting is harmful because it leads to dehydration and poor weight gain during pregnancy.
+Severe vomiting is harmful because it leads to dehydration and poor weight gain during pregnancy.
 Rarely, a woman may have bleeding in her esophagus or other serious problems from constant vomiting.

 When to Contact a Medical Professional